Riverdale Park, Maryland: Government

 The town has its own police department, with Rosa Guixens serving as the chief of police.

-Riverdale Park and the adjacent, unincorporated community of Riverdale Heights are served by two primarily volunteer fire departments within the Prince Georges Fire and EMS Department.
+Riverdale Park and the adjacent, unincorporated community of Riverdale Heights are served by two primarily volunteer fire departments within the Prince George's Fire and EMS Department.
 "Riverdale 7" and "Riverdale Heights 13" both provide services to the community with volunteer firefighters and a staff of live-in volunteers.

 Prince George's County Police Department District 1 Station in Hyattsville serves Riverdale Park.